Skyrmion Phase and Non-Fermi Liquid Behavior in Nonsymmorphic Magnetic Weyl Semimetals

 where $Q=4\pi/3$ is the norm of the nesting vectors ${\bf Q}_1$ and ${\bf Q}_2$, $ -\frac{\pi}{3}\leq k_x^0,k_y^0\leq \frac{\pi}{3}$, and $-\pi \leq k_z \leq \pi$.
 Then, the Schr\"odinger equation $H|\Psi\rangle=E|\Psi\rangle$ reduces to the Harper equation \cite{Yu2025,Kohmoto1989,Hatsugai1990,Hatsugai1993} (for more details, see Appendix \ref{app2}).

-We plot the band structure in Fig. \ref{fig2}b with $K=0.2$.
+We plot the band structure in {Fig. \ref{fig1}b} with $K=0.2$.
 There are extra Weyl nodes emerging due to the band folding caused by the multi-${\bf Q}$ magnetic order ${\bf M}$.
-With finite in-plane Zeeman field, The magnetic order ${\bf M}$ can evolve into a Skyrmion lattice (see Fig. \ref{fig2}d), and the Weyl node slightly moves away from its original point for a small Zeeman field.
+With finite in-plane Zeeman field, the magnetic order ${\bf M}$ can evolve into a Skyrmion lattice (see Fig. \ref{fig2}d), and the Weyl node slightly moves away from its original point for a small Zeeman field.
 Therefore, the physical properties can change drastically due to the band folding.

-\textit{Conductivity and non-Fermi liquid behavior}— Experimentally, the transport behaviors of ReAlX-family materials are anomalous and have attract lots of research attentions.
-For instance, large THE is observed in the A-phase of SmAlSi \cite{Tafti2023}, the magnetoresistance change from positive to negative near 12.8K in CeAlGe \cite{Li2023}, the behavior of electric resistance $\rho_{xx}$ changes drastically in NdAlSi when the background magnetic configuration changes from helical magnet to ferromagnet \cite{Broholm2021}, and $\rho_{xx}\sim T^3$ in PrAlGe and LaAlGe near $T\sim10K$, which deviates from $T$ linear behavior of Weyl fermion, or the $T^2$ behavior of Fermi liquids, or $T^5$ behavior of the electron-phonon interaction, and is believed to be caused by $s-d$ interband scattering \cite{White2020,Philip2021,Vishwanath2012}.
-Many of the above mentioned anomalous phenomena lack a systematic and theoretic understanding.
-Here we study the conductivity $\sigma_{ab}$ of the lattice model in the clean limit by the Kobo formula, we find that there is a peak at the phase boundary between lattice with a non-trivial Skyrmion number and a trivial one, the temperature dependence of the longitudinal resistance shows a non-Fermi liquid behavior, and the coupling to the multi-${\bf Q}$ cycloid magnetic order drives the system into a bad-metal regime.
+\textit{Conductivity and non-Fermi liquid behavior}— Experimentally, the transport behaviors of ReAlX-family materials are anomalous and have {attracted} lots of research attention.
+For instance, large THE is observed in the A-phase of SmAlSi \cite{Tafti2023}, the magnetoresistance {changes} from positive to negative near 12.8K in CeAlGe \cite{Li2023}, {the electrical resistivity} $\rho_{xx}$ changes drastically in NdAlSi when the background magnetic configuration changes from helical magnet to ferromagnet \cite{Broholm2021}, and $\rho_{xx}\sim T^3$ in PrAlGe and LaAlGe near $T\sim10K$, which deviates from $T$ linear behavior of Weyl fermion, or $T^2$ behavior of Fermi liquids, or $T^5$ behavior of the electron-phonon interaction, and is believed to be caused by $s-d$ interband scattering \cite{White2020,Philip2021,Vishwanath2012}.
+Many of the {above-mentioned} anomalous phenomena lack a systematic and theoretic understanding.
+Here we study the conductivity $\sigma_{ab}$ of the lattice model in the clean limit by the Kubo formula, we find {that the temperature dependence of the longitudinal resistance shows a non-Fermi liquid behavior and behaves differently between the lattice with a non-trivial Skyrmion number and a trivial one,} and the coupling to the multi-${\bf Q}$ cycloid magnetic order drives the system {deviates from a typical Weyl semimetal}.
 A more detailed study on the effects of disorder and interactions will be present in future works.

 The Kubo formula reads,